 Also, besides Mary, Saint Francis, Anthony, Bonaventure and all Franciscan Saints and Blesseds, our best intercessors are our deceased parents, siblings, others in our family who have gone before us.
 We praised them on earth.
 We certainly should continue to pray to them, not in the same way as we pray to Jesus but to ask for their intercession.
 They are in heaven, thus closer to Jesus.

-Many years ago, I gave Holy Communion to a 98-year woman, who was preparing to die.
+A 98-year woman preparing to die, longs to go to Heaven.
 How one can prepare for this I do not know.
-Having known her for several months, I had no doubt that she would go straight into God's Arms.
+Having known her for several months, I have no doubt that she will go straight into God's Arms.
 When we are younger, however, we can prepare for that day.
 A day no one knows when it shall happen.
 We all know that we will die, but no one knows when.
 Sometimes the very sick seem to get this feeling that it will be very soon.
 But when we are younger, we can prepare.
 We can repent and attempt to live better.
 Not better in the material sense but in the spiritual sense.
 We try very hard to love God with perfection.
 That can only be accomplished when we're promising not to sin anymore.
 With dogged determination this is possible.
 After making a good confession it is even more possible.

 Our lives are brief.
 What is 80 or 90 years compared to all eternity?
 Just a flyspeck of time, in our total awareness of God.
 I pray for my readers that you will take the little time you have seriously.
 So that one day, we shall all meet in Heaven, where there is only happiness, wholesomeness, and awe.
 Amen.